caruana/GHUserGeoSearch/README.md

 I thought I would try to scale my networking by growth hacking a process that streamlined the number of people I could connect with before I got to my destination.

 So I decided to write a small script in NodeJS over a weekend and called it **GitHub Geo User Search**.
 My main concern doing this is what people's reactions will be.
-I will be documenting this test in a series of blog posts, the first of witch can be found here.
+I will be documenting this test in a series of blog posts, the first of which can be found here.

 ### Requirements